 When you look back at that untroubled time before bad things happened, you can describe it as the “calm before the storm.”

 Storms are often dangerous.
 Like many weather idioms, such as “under the weather,” this one comes from nautical (seafaring) tradition.

 A ship caught in a big, heavy storm would look for a safe port or harbor anywhere it could be found.

 The expression means that when trouble or danger (“a storm”) comes around, we’re not going to be discriminating (picky) about where we find safety.

 A “tempest” is a type of storm with violent winds.
 Hail (balls of ice), rain or snow often join the wild winds of a tempest.

-Even though a tempest can be severe, one that’s small enough to fit into a teapot is not a storm to fear.
+But if a tempest is small enough to fit into a teapot, then it’s not a storm to fear.

 If you declare that an event is a “tempest in a teapot,” you’re saying that it’s small and harmless, and nothing to worry about.
 You’re also saying that other people are worrying about the event far too much.

 In British English, “storm in a teacup” can be used to mean the same thing.